JoshuaWise/integer/README.md

 ## Overflow protection

-`integer64` will not let you perform operations that would result in integer overflow.
-If you try to create an integer that cannot be represented in 64-bits (signed), it will throw a `RangeError`.
+I will not let you perform operations that would result in integer overflow.
+If you try to create an integer that cannot be represented in 64-bits (signed), I will throw a `RangeError`.

 ```js
 // These will each throw a RangeError